Breast Implant Removal

 If you are concerned about the quality of your existing implants, your current breast implant position or are simply unhappy with how they look cosmetically, book your free consultation with Mr Pieri today.

-Planning Your Breast Implant Removal Surgery
+Types Of Breast Implant Removal Surgery

 The surgical options available to you at Mr Pieri’s practice include: